kbrabrand/craft-tinymce/README.md

 ### HTML Purifier Configs

-You can create custom HTML Purifier configs that will be available to your CKEditor fields.
+You can create custom HTML Purifier configs that will be available to your TinyMCE fields.
 They should be created as JSON files in your `config/htmlpurifier/` folder.

 See the [HTML Purifier documentation] for a list of available config options.